trumandaniels/NBACoaching2020/README.md

 ![](QuantifyingNBACoachingPace.png)

-The pearson r coefficent was 0.97 (1=perfect correlation, 0=no correlationship).
+The pearson r coefficent was 0.97 (1=perfect correlation, 0=no correlation).
 So pace and offensive shot clock management are highly correlated.
-This makes a lot of sense: teams that shoot earlier in the shot clock get more possessions because basketball is a time-limited game.
+This makes a lot of sense: teams that shoot earlier in the shot clock get more possessions (and hence play at a higher pace) because basketball is a time-limited game.

 We repeat this same process with defensive distributions.
 Then, we find the difference between offensive shot clock management and defensive shot clock management and get the following graph:

 ![](QuantifyingNBACoachingShotClockManagement.png)

+which is my way of evaluating talent ambvilant shot selection.

-To be continued...
+To be continued with other shot-quality indicators...